TradeClaw/Public/FAQ.md

 ### Will you have a referral or MLM option?
 Short answer: yes. \
-At least for a chance of earning a higher tier membership or getting a percentage off, we are still investigating other possibilities.
+At least for a chance of earning a higher tier membership or getting a percentage off, we are still investigating other possibilities. \
+We know these terms sound 'scammy' but it's a good self-sustaining way of spreading the word, a user convinced of the quality of the product will bring in other valuable members for our community and there will be a reward for that effort.

 ### Are you open to working together or any business offers?
 We have been in this space for a long time and know the drill, most of the inquires are not legit or will not benefit anything on TradeClaw. \